rizdaprasetya/mt-alt-doc/en/technical-reference/payment-link-api.md

 </small>

 ## Create Payment Link API
-Merchant send HTTP API request with the desired transaction details to this endpoint, and will get API response mainly with the Payment Link URL.
+Merchant sends HTTP API request with the desired transaction details to this endpoint, and will get API response mainly with the Payment Link URL.
 The URL then should be shared to & opened by Customer, to initiates payment.

 ### Request
 **Endpoints:** `/v1/payment-links`\